sevun/hubert/README.md

 7. **User Interface** - Uses a timer to update the display and UART receive to change screens
 0. **Hibernate**
 	1. **Blink, Hibernate, Repeat** - Use the hibernate module to sleep between blinking IND1
+	2. **Timer Interrupt Hibernate** - Wake from hibernate on timer schedule
-	2. **SW1 Hibernate** - Hibernate when SW1 is pressed for a set period of time
+	3. **SW1 Hibernate** - Hibernate when SW1 is pressed for a set period of time
 0. **SD Card** - TBD
 0. **I2C**
 	1. **Accelerometer and Magnetometer** - TBD